htrajan/ht-drawsteel/Complications/Ward.md

 **Benefit:** You know how to talk to monarchs, [[Aristocrat|aristocrats]], and other wealthy leaders.
 When you engage with any such NPC during a negotiation, their patience increases by 1 (to a maximum of 5).

-**Drawback:** Your royal ward regularly calls upon you for advice and takes that advice to heart—for better or for worse.
+**Drawback:** Your royal ward regularly calls upon you for advice and takes that advice to heart-for better or for worse.